WadeCappa/taskman-server/README.md

 - [x] get rid of debug logs
 - [x] refactor logic for updating stuff into different endpoint plugs
 - [x] track when a task is completed, for record keeping
-- [ ] validate security, check for sql injection and such
+- [x] validate security, check for sql injection and such
 - [ ] performance optimizations
-- [ ] cache auth in taskman
 - [ ] validate email addresses on account creation
 - [ ] show top n on show